Table of Contents

 - Visuals from any source (not created by you based on your own field research).

-A Common Knowledge quiz from Amherst College:
+Plagiarism quizzes from Amherst College:

-Microsoft Word Help Online
+Microsoft Word Help

-In addition to searching YouTube or the Word help section in your Course Manual, the following sites are useful.
-Remember, while the quality of ideas is important, professional writing also demands a high quality for how those ideas are communicated and that includes formatting documents correctly.
+While the quality of ideas is important, professional writing also demands a high quality for how those ideas are communicated and that includes formatting documents correctly.

-Specific Word Help
+Specific Microsoft Word Help

-Add Page Numbers to a Header or Footer
+Add Page Numbers to a Header or Footer (see also: Format Page Numbers)

 Change Spacing Between Paragraphs